Implant Dentistry: Single Tooth Implants

 It is very important to replace missing teeth, because missing teeth leads to bone loss and the shifting of other teeth over time as they “cave in” to fill the space.
 This can lead to many problems, including, difficulty chewing, tooth decay and jaw pain.

-The dentist will then install a temporary cap which both protects the healing tissue and helps mold the gingiva (gum tissue) into a more natural shape.
+Sunnyvale dental implant dentist Dr. Gupta will then install a temporary healing cap which both protects the healing tissue and helps mold the gingiva (gum tissue) into a more natural shape.
 The patient is generally sedated with a local anesthesia for this first procedure, though sedation options will vary from patient to patient.

-The temporary cap allows for safe and normal chewing activity during the healing process.
+The temporary healing cap allows for safe and normal chewing activity during the healing process.